Sean Long (footballer): Cheltenham Town

-Long signed for League Two club Cheltenham Town on 26 June 2018 on a two-year contract after rejecting a new contract with Lincoln.
-He signed a one-year extension to his contract in September 2019.
-Cheltenham reached the League Two play-offs in 2019–20 with a fourth-place finish on points per game after the season was suspended in March 2020 because of the COVID-19 pandemic in the United Kingdom, and were beaten 3–2 on aggregate by Northampton Town in the semi-final.
-Long played every minute of the club's play-off campaign and finished the season with 43 appearances and two goals.
-He made 23 appearances and scored two goals in 2020–21 as Cheltenham won the League Two title and promotion to League One.
+Long signed for League Two club Cheltenham Town on 26 June 2018 on a two-year contract, having rejected a new contract with Lincoln.
+He signed a one-year contract extension in September 2019.
+Cheltenham reached the League Two play-offs in 2019–20 with a fourth-place finish on points per game after the season was suspended in March 2020 due to the COVID-19 pandemic in the United Kingdom, and were beaten 3–2 on aggregate by Northampton Town in the semi-final.
+He made 22 appearances and scored two goals in 2020–21 as Cheltenham won the League Two title and promotion to League One.

+On 22 May 2024, the club announced the player had rejected a new contract and would be leaving.

+Forest Green Rovers

+On 24 May 2024, it was confirmed that Long had signed for newly relegated National League club Forest Green Rovers.

 International career

 Long has represented the Republic of Ireland at under-16, under-17, under-18 and under-19 level.
 He made 12 appearances for the under-19 team between 2013 and 2014.

 Long was called up to the under-21s for the first time in May 2015, along with Reading teammates Pierce Sweeney and Shane Griffin.